Top Cash Back Credit Cards For 2020

 It seems like every day we see a new, shiny website, app or tool that is offering to save us money or offer us cash back on “everyday purchases”.

-We hope to take help simplify this process for you.
+We hope to take help to simplify this process for you.

 First, let’s make sure we’re both on the same page.
 A cash back card refers simply to a credit card (CC) that allows you to earn rewards or points on the money you spend.
 These points or rewards can then be used to redeem cash back or other prizes.